-Did you know just going outside can have massive benefits to your mental health?
-After a year of being trapped inside, it's important to remember that fresh air, being out in nature and being around other people can help give us a boost that not many other things can.
+Did you know that just going outside can have massive benefits to your mental health?
+After the last few years, it’s important to remember that fresh air, being out in nature and being around other people can help give us a boost that not many other things can.
 We have put together the key benefits of being outdoors so you can make the most of it!

 Want to move fast?
 Jump to the right section below.

 Lowers Anxiety & Stress

 The first benefits of being outdoors are that it can help lower anxiety and stress.
 Just being outside and not closed within 4 walls lowers your cortisol levels, reducing any stress and anxieties you may have.
 A side effect of stress and anxiety can also be muddled or circling thoughts, which being outdoors can help clear, making your thoughts more positive and easier to manage.
 As a result, this can improve your sleep, which can generally improve your mood and boost your energy, making you feel happier and healthier.

 A clearer mind helps you focus on more positive things.
 That’s why the next benefit of being outdoors is that it boosts self-esteem.
 People generally feel happier out in the daylight, but fresh air and being surrounded by nature can help you have a more positive and confident outlook on yourself and your day.

 Even if the sun isn’t out, you can still get vitamin D from being outdoors.
 Vitamin D is vital to the body’s function as it absorbs calcium to help keep your bones and muscles strong.
 A benefit of having enough vitamin D in your system is that it also aids in reducing depression.
 This is because it helps the brain to function, and a deficiency of vitamins can mean you are more likely to become depressed.
 It’s called the sunshine vitamin for a reason!